Dog House Training Tips

-- If, and only if, you catch your dog in the act of eliminating inside, startle him by slapping your hands together and saying, “NO!”
-Immediately escort him to the proper elimination area and reward him if he eliminates there.
-Never rub his nose in the mess.
+- If, and only if, you catch your dog in the act of eliminating inside, startle them by clapping your hands together and saying, “NO!”
+Immediately escort them to the proper elimination area and reward them if they eliminates there.
+Never rub their nose in the mess.

-- If you did not catch him the act, you should not reprimand him.
+- If you did not catch your dog in the act, you should not reprimand them.

-- Clean the area thoroughly and treat with an enzyme-activated solution such as Nature’s Miracle.
+- Clean accident areas thoroughly and treat with an enzyme-activated solution such as Nature’s Miracle.

 - Try to understand why this happened.
-Did you forget to let him out in time or did you forget to keep an eye on him?
+Did you forget to let your dog out in time or did you forget to keep an eye on them?

 Continue this program until your dog has not had any accidents in the house for at least several weeks.
 Gradually allow your dog to spend more time unsupervised, out of the crate, perhaps initially limited to the kitchen or some confined space that can be easily cleaned.